Go back

 • Opioid-related overdoses and deaths continue to rise in British Columbia and across North America.

-• Injection drug use increases the risk of blood-borne infections — such as HIV and hepatitis C — and bacterial infections.
+• Injection drug use increases the risk of HIV, hepatitis C, and bacterial infections.

 • Safer injection and inhalation supplies decrease the risk of transmission of blood-borne and bacterial infections.

-• Patients who use substances and patients with substance use disorders often visit emergency departments (ED), making this a critical setting for harm reduction.
-Harm reduction aims to reduce the risks associated with substance use.
+• Patients who use substances and patients with substance use disorders often visit ED, making this a critical setting for harm reduction.
+SURKit Harm reduction package aims to reduce the risks associated with substance use.

 • Patients who are in withdrawal when discharged from the ED are at increased risk of non-sterile supply use.

-• ED-based harm reduction is a key component of the ED approach to opioid use disorder and substance use in general.
+• ED-based harm reduction is a key component of the ED approach to opioid use disorder and other substance use disorders.
 See how harm reduction can be incorporated into an ED care pathway here.

-Foster a Non-Judgemental ED Environment and Screen for Substance Use
+Foster a Non-Judgmental ED Environment and Screen for Substance Use:

 • Let patients know it is an ED best practice to ask all patients about any potential substance use in order to improve their care.
 Ask permission to have a conversation about their substance use.